-Figure 3-4 FLOW Register bit assignments
+Figure 3-4 MTB_FLOW Register bit assignments

-Table 3-6 shows the FLOW Register bit assignments.
+Table 3-6 shows the MTB_FLOW Register bit assignments.

-Table 3-6 FLOW Register bit assignments
+Table 3-6 MTB_FLOW Register bit assignments

 Bits Name Reset Description [31:3] WATERMARK UNKNOWN WATERMARK value.
-This field contains an address in the same format as the POSITION.POINTER field.
-When the POSITION.POINTER matches the WATERMARK field value, actions defined by the AUTOHALT and AUTOSTOP bits are performed.
+This field contains an address in the same format as the MTB_POSITION.POINTER field.
+When the MTB_POSITION.POINTER matches the WATERMARK field value, actions defined by the AUTOHALT and AUTOSTOP bits are performed.
 [2] Reserved UNKNOWN This bit is reserved for future use and must be treated as UNK/SBZP.
-[1] AUTOHALT 0 If this bit is 1 and WATERMARK is equal to POSITION.POINTER, then the MASTER.HALTREQ bit is automatically set to 1.
-If the DBGEN signal is HIGH, the MTB asserts this halt request to the Cortex-M0+ processor by asserting the EDBGRQ signal.
-[0] AUTOSTOP 0 If this bit is 1 and WATERMARK is equal to POSITION.POINTER, then the MASTER.EN bit is automatically set to 0.
+[1] AUTOHALT 0 If this bit is 1 and WATERMARK is equal to MTB_POSITION.POINTER, then the MTB_MASTER.HALTREQ bit is automatically set to 1.
+If the DBGEN signal is HIGH, the MTB asserts this halt request to the Cortex-M23 processor by asserting the EDBGRQ signal.
+[0] AUTOSTOP 0 If this bit is 1 and WATERMARK is equal to MTB_POSITION.POINTER, then the MTB_MASTER.EN bit is automatically set to 0.
 This stops tracing.

-- Note ----
+- Note ---

 - If you stop tracing, using the watermark auto stop feature, you cannot restart tracing until software clears the watermark auto stop.
-You can achieved this in one of the following ways: - Changing the POSITION.POINTER field value to point to the beginning of the trace buffer. - Setting the FLOW.AUTOSTOP bit to 0. - A debug agent can use the AUTOSTOP bit to fill the trace buffer once only without halting the processor. - A debug agent can use the AUTOHALT bit to fill the trace buffer once before causing the Cortex-M0+ processor to enter the Debug state.
-To enter Debug state, the Cortex-M0+ processor might have to perform additional branch type operations.
+You can achieved this in one of the following ways: - Changing the MTB_POSITION.POINTER field value to point to the beginning of the trace buffer. - Setting the MTB_FLOW.AUTOSTOP bit to 0. - A debug agent can use the AUTOSTOP bit to fill the trace buffer once only without halting the processor. - A debug agent can use the AUTOHALT bit to fill the trace buffer once before causing the Cortex-M23 processor to enter the Debug state.
+When the request to enter Debug state is asserted, the processor may be doing a branch operation and this would trigger another trace packet.
 Therefore you must set the WATERMARK field below the final entry in the trace buffer region.

-3.4.4 BASE Register
+3.4.4 MTB_BASE Register

-The BASE Register characteristics are:
+The MTB BASE Register characteristics are: